bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 ## Stretch Problems

-There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!
+There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!!